-If the engine starts to overheat, the overheat warning indicator blinks for 5 seconds, and then it comes on.
+If the engine starts to overheat, the "WARNING" indicator light and the overheat warning indicator blink, and then come on.
 The buzzer also begins to sound intermittently, and then it sounds continuously.
-At the same time, the engine speed reduction control is activated when the engine runs over 3,000 r/min.
+After the light and indicator start to blink and the buzzer sounds, the engine speed is limited to help prevent damage.

-If this occurs, immediately reduce the engine speed and beach the watercraft, and check for water discharge at the port (left) cooling water pilot outlet.
+If this occurs, immediately reduce the engine speed, return to shore, and then check for water discharge at the port (left) cooling water pilot outlet.
 If there is no discharge of water, check the intake grate and impeller for clogging.